Locations:

 Bad Breath (Halitosis)

-Halitosis — or bad breath — may be due to poor oral hygiene, but this isn’t always the case.
-It can also occur due to a number of health conditions, including dry mouth, heartburn or even disease in another part of your body.
-Treatment for halitosis depends on the underlying cause.
+Halitosis, or bad breath, may be due to poor oral hygiene, but this isn’t always the case.
+It can also occur due to a number of health conditions, including dry mouth, acid reflux or even disease in another part of your body.
+Treatment for halitosis depends on what’s causing it.
+If you have chronic bad breath, see a dentist.

-Halitosis is the medical term for bad breath.
-Everyone gets bad breath from time to time — especially after eating garlic, onions or other strong foods.
-But bad breath that doesn’t go away (chronic halitosis) could mean you have an oral health issue or a condition that’s affecting another part of your body.
+“Halitosis” is the medical term for bad breath.
+Everyone gets bad breath from time to time, especially after eating garlic, onions or other strong foods.
+But if you have bad breath all the time (chronic halitosis), it could be a sign of an oral health issue or something else going on in your body.

 Advertisement